-Investigations from financial industry regulators demand responses that are precise.
+Investigations from financial industry enforcement demands responses that are precise.
 Every word is evidence.

-All financial industry regulatory investigations start with a simple inquiry and can end in disclosures, suspensions, fines, and possible barring from the financial services industry.
+All financial industry enforcement investigations start with a simple inquiry and can end in disclosures, suspensions, fines, and possible barring from the financial services industry.

 Due to the stakes involved at this level, it is vitally important to respond promptly, consistently, and with a high degree of precision.
 An advisor should always have counsel representing them at every point in this process.